Course Requirements

 NOTE-TAKING: You should take notes on your reading for two reasons.
 First, it will help you process and retain information.
 Second, they will be helpful when studying for exams, writing papers, or taking open-note quizzes.
 Don't take notes on everything.
 Write down the most important events, dates, people, concepts and themes.
 You should also write down any questions that you have.
 Finally, look up words that you don’t know.
 Take notes in class too: write down information that I've put up on the board, any sudden revelations that come to you, or ideas that you would like to write about at a later time.
 In-class note taking is particularly helpful for people who speak infrequently (it keeps them focused on the discussion) or too frequently (it gives them something to do other than speak incessantly).

-HISTORY DEPARTMENT PLAGIARISM POLICY.
-You are responsible for knowing and following the policy:
+You are responsible for knowing and following these policies:

 The most basic definition of plagiarism is the theft of another's intellectual property.
 The most serious form of plagiarism is the deliberate use of a source without alteration or attribution; cutting and pasting unacknowledged material from the Internet into an essay is one example.
 Copying the work of another person, failing to cite sources, failing to place borrowed phrasing between quotation marks, failing to paraphrase, and misuse of footnotes/citations may also be considered forms of plagiarism.